 Medical payments coverage and PIP

-Personal Injury Protection (PIP) and medical payments coverage kick in for immediate expenses such as dental work, EMT expenses, funeral costs, doctor visits and ambulance fees.
-The coverages can be utilized in addition to your health insurance plan or if you are not covered by health insurance.
-It covers both the driver and occupants and will also cover being hit by a car walking across the street.
-PIP coverage is not universally available but can be used in place of medical payments coverage
+Med pay and PIP coverage reimburse you for immediate expenses for things like rehabilitation expenses, funeral costs, ambulance fees, surgery and hospital visits.
+The coverages can be used to fill the gap from your health insurance program or if you are not covered by health insurance.
+Medical payments and PIP cover both the driver and occupants as well as if you are hit as a while walking down the street.
+Personal injury protection coverage is not universally available but can be used in place of medical payments coverage

 Frequently Asked Questions